Mathew Rosengart: Britney Spears

 On September 22, 2021, Rosengart filed a supplemental petition calling for the immediate resignation of Mr. Spears as the conservator of the estate, stating "While the entire conservatorship is promptly wound down and formally terminated, it is clear that Mr. Spears cannot be permitted to hold a position of control over his daughter for another day.”
 Rosengart also requested a hearing on the continued mismanagement of Spears's estate by her father and the outstanding accounting and financial issues surrounding the conservatorship, citing “unwarranted commissions from his daughter’s work, totaling millions of dollars.”

 On September 29, 2021, Judge Brenda Penny granted Rosengart's petition to suspend Jamie Spears immediately from his position as his daughter's conservator.
 Rosengart called the ruling, "a substantial step towards her freedom" and stated, "We achieved exactly what we sought out to achieve and that's justice."
 Rosengart asked the judge for an orderly transition and ultimately a termination of the conservatorship entirely.
 In a press conference following the decision Rosengart said, "There is definitely something to celebrate, but today is a solemn day.
 Britney Spears has been faced with a decade long nightmare, a Kafkaesque nightmare, orchestrated by her father and others and she's so thankful to all of you."

 On November 12, 2021, Judge Brenda Penny agreed with Rosengart's arguments and terminated the conservatorship.
 In a press briefing after the hearing, Rosengart stated, "What's next for Britney — and this is the first time this could be said for about a decade — is up to one person: Britney."
 When asked if Britney would perform again, he stated, “it’s up to her.”

+In 2023, Rosengart was noted as a "Key Figure" in Spears' book deal with Simon & Schuster reportedly valued around $15 Million.
+The Woman in Me became a New York Times #1 Bestseller.
+In her memoir, Spears credited Rosengart for suspending her father as conservator, leading to the end of the conservatorship.

+On June 24, 2024 it was announced that Rosengart was parting ways with Spears after concluding the outstanding litigation on her behalf.